 Preferred Provider Organization Plans — PPO Plans, Coverage, & Quotes

-Although it’s a good idea to specify a primary care physician for your family, with PPO health insurance plans you are not required to choose one.
-A PPO health plan doesn’t force you to have a gatekeeper in charge of your family’s health care, which has an appeal.
+In fact, PPO health insurance plans do not require you to have a primary care physician at all!
+While having one is recommended for preventative health reasons, a PPO health plan doesn’t force you to have a gatekeeper in charge of your health care.
+This can be very appealing.
 On the other hand, PPO plan premiums are normally higher.
 You will also have to pay more in co-insurance and co-payments.
-A high-deductible PPO may lead to lower monthly premiums, but deductibles depend on several factors.
-You must also be careful of PPO plans is many only cover the specified percentage of “reasonable costs” for out-of-network medical treatment.
-Very expensive hospitals or physicians can result on you being on the hook for unexpectedly large bills exceeding your typical co-insurance.
+Its deductible can depend on a variety of factors; a high-deductible PPO may result in lower premiums.
+Balancing the two is essential.
+Another surprising pitfall of PPO plans is many only cover the specified percentage of “reasonable costs” for medical treatment.
+If the out-of-network physician or hospital is especially expensive, you may end up responsible for the remaining bill above and beyond the co-insurance percentage.

-Is a PPO health plan right for you and your family?
-VitalOne’s licensed insurance agents are here to help guide you through the process of comparing the cost and coverage available with multiple PPO plans.
+Is a PPO health plan right for you?
+VitalOne’s licensed insurance agents are ready to assist you in comparing the cost and coverage of PPO plans.